trebek1/Angular_Feed/README.md

 Create a custom widget that makes a call to our RESTful web service, handles the response, and then displays a list of news headlines.
-The API call is an HTTP POST made to `/api/all_entity_info` of the web service, which is provided as part of the this coding challenge bundle.
+The API call is an HTTP POST made to `/api/all_entity_info` of the web service, which is provided as part of this coding challenge bundle.

 # Setting up your dev environment